Moirai: Later European culture

-Outside of Europe
+Outside Europe

 The notion of a universal principle of natural order has been compared to similar ideas in other cultures, such as aša (Asha) in Avestan religion, Rta in Vedic religion, and Maat in ancient Egyptian religion.

-In the Avestan religion and Zoroastrianism, aša, is commonly summarized in accord with its contextual implications of "truth", "right(eousness)", "order".
+In the Avestan religion and Zoroastrianism, aša, is commonly summarized in accord with its contextual implications of "truth", "righteousness", "order".
 Aša and its Vedic equivalent, Rta, are both derived from a PIE root meaning "properly joined, right, true".
 The word is the proper name of the divinity Asha, the personification of "Truth" and "Righteousness".
 Aša corresponds to an objective, material reality which embraces all of existence.
 This cosmic force is imbued also with morality, as verbal Truth, and Righteousness, action conforming with the moral order.

 In the literature of the Mandaeans, an angelic being (Abatur) has the responsibility of weighing the souls of the deceased to determine their worthiness, using a set of scales.

 In the Vedic religion, Rta is an ontological principle of natural order which regulates and coordinates the operation of the universe.
 The term is now interpreted abstractly as "cosmic order", or simply as "truth", although it was never abstract at the time.

 It seems that this idea originally arose in the Indo-Aryan period, from a consideration (so denoted to indicate the original meaning of communing with the star beings) of the qualities of nature which either remain constant or which occur on a regular basis.

 The individuals fulfill their true natures when they follow the path set for them by the ordinances of Rta, acting according to the Dharma, which is related to social and moral spheres.
 The god of the waters Varuna was probably originally conceived as the personalized aspect of the otherwise impersonal Ṛta.
 The gods are never portrayed as having command over Ṛta, but instead they remain subject to it like all created beings.

 In Egyptian religion, maat was the ancient Egyptian concept of truth, balance, order, law, morality, and justice.
 The word is the proper name of the divinity Maat, who was the goddess of harmony, justice, and truth represented as a young woman.

 It was considered that she set the order of the universe from chaos at the moment of creation.
 Maat was the norm and basic values that formed the backdrop for the application of justice that had to be carried out in the spirit of truth and fairness.

 In Egyptian mythology, Maat dealt with the weighing of souls that took place in the underworld.
 Her feather was the measure that determined whether the souls (considered to reside in the heart) of the departed would reach the paradise of afterlife successfully.
 In the famous scene of the Egyptian Book of the Dead, Anubis, using a scale, weighs the sins of a man's heart against the feather of truth, which represents maat.
 If man's heart weighs down, then he is devoured by a monster.